SUNET/simone-example/README.md

 ## Todo

+* Currently uses SimOne snapshot version.

-* Create Maven archetype that creates a project from this example
+* Create Maven archetype that creates a new project from this example